 You — Yes, You — Are a Vital Partner

 Don’t discount your own worth in our disaster work.
 When disaster strikes, we need all the help we can get.
-Did you know it’s much more cost effective to buy supplies we need locally, than to ship in donated food and relief goods?
+Did you know it’s much more cost-effective to buy supplies we need locally than to ship in donated food and relief goods?
 Additionally, when we buy local, it helps jump-start the battered economy.
 Buying local is our first choice.
+You can provide emergency food for a month, provide first responder kits, and donate regularly to our disaster relief fund.
 Your financial partnership with FH, even if it’s only $5, helps us get money where it’s needed most!